 Channeling the Ghost of Hillary

-Sanders penned a blistering letter to the Center for American Progress, a Democrat think tank closely allied with the Clintons.
+to the Center for American Progress, a Democrat think tank closely allied with the Clintons.
 “Center for American Progress leader Neera Tanden repeatedly calls for unity while simultaneously maligning my staff and supporters and belittling progressive ideas,” the senator wrote.
 “I worry that the corporate money CAP is receiving is inordinately and inappropriately influencing the role it is playing in the progressive movement.”

 It is no coincidence that Sanders targeted Tanden by name as the veteran progressive activist “has spent the better part of two decades at [Hillary] Clinton’s side — first as a White House aide, then as a top staffer in her Senate office, later as policy director of the 2008 campaign,” Politico noted in 2016.